-Hi to all, I am John from Brisbane.
+Hi to all, I am John Lidston from Brisbane.
 A retired Prof of Education at QUT, and former Co-Chair of the International Geographical Union Commission on Education.
 These days my wife Heather and I enjoy travelling both in Australia and Europe.

 Next week, we will drive south to Sydney to see friends, before exploring the coastal towns south of Sydney.
 We will then cross the Snowy Mountains before spending some time at Confest - a "hippy" festival held each year since 1976 to explore alternative lifestyles.
 It is always interesting, and sometimes confronting.